ay-lab/mustache/README.md

 ## Examples

-#### Example for running Mustache with a pair of contact map and normalization factor as input.
+#### Example for running Mustache with a pair of contact map and normalization vector as input.

 - Download the compressed file for intrachromosomal interactions of GM12878 cell line from the <a href="ftp://ftp.ncbi.nlm.nih.gov/geo/series/GSE63nnn/GSE63525/suppl/GSE63525_GM12878_combined_intrachromosomal_contact_matrices.tar.gz">GEO entry for Rao et. al</a>.
 Extract the contact maps from the file.
 Run Mustache for chromosome one with KR normalization as follows.